-What types of clinical trials does the Craniofacial Clinical Research Center (CCRC) offer?
+What types of clinical trials does the Craniofacial Clinical Research Program (P) offer?

-The CCRC conducts clinical trials on various aspects of oral health, including: dental implant therapy, restorative dental materials and procedures, caries prevention strategies, craniofacial growth, and genetic disorders such as ectodermal dysplasia.
+The CCRP conducts clinical trials on various aspects of oral health, including: dental implant therapy, restorative dental materials and procedures, caries prevention strategies, craniofacial growth, and genetic disorders such as ectodermal dysplasia.

-Where does the CCRC receive funding to conduct studies?
+Where does the CCRP receive funding to conduct studies?

-The CCRC has a history of collaboration with corporate sponsors, which have funded many of the clinical trials conducted at the University of Iowa.
-The CCRC is also affiliated with the University of Iowa’s Institute for Clinical & Translational Science, which serves as a resource for clinical research at the University of Iowa.
-In addition, grants have been awarded by the National Institutes of Health to support investigator-initiated research that takes place in the CCRC.
+The CCRP has a history of collaboration with corporate sponsors, which have funded many of the clinical trials conducted at the University of Iowa.
+The CCRP is also affiliated with the University of Iowa’s Institute for Clinical & Translational Science, which serves as a resource for clinical research at the University of Iowa.
+In addition, grants have been awarded by the National Institutes of Health to support investigator-initiated research that takes place in the CCRP.

-Who will provide my care while I’m involved in a clinical study in the CCRC?
+Who will provide my care while I’m involved in a clinical study in the CCRP?

 Dentists who are faculty members at the College of Dentistry will be your primary providers while enrolled in a clinical study.
 Resident dentists may also provide aspects of your care, as deemed appropriate by overseeing faculty members.